SOI Logo Definitive MDI Full-Disk 96-minute Synoptic Magnetic Field Images

 LEVEL 1.8 MDI MAGNETOGRAMS

-Many details can be found at
+Other details can be found at

-For questions or requests, contact MDI.
+For questions or requests, contact the MDI Magnetic Team.

-Specific Release Notes for Level 1.8 build version BLDVER18 60100 (October 2007)
+Release Notes for Level 1.8 build version BLDVER18 60100 (October 2007, version 1.8.1)

 Applicable notes from Earlier Level 1.8 Build Versions:

-Note on Synoptic Charts
+Note on Calibrated Synoptic Charts

 Of course the magnetic field at each pole is still observed only during the part of the year it is visible.
 Optional polar field corrections to the synoptic charts will be made available.